-The Aldeyjarfoss Waterfall is an off the beaten path experience in North Iceland.
-The waterfall is accessible on a 2h detour from Godafoss and offers alien-looking landscapes with strangely shaped basalt columns and a 20 m high waterfall with glacier waters.
-Here is my guide to help you plan your visit to the falls.
-4WD required.
+The Aldeyjarfoss Waterfall is a wonderful off the beaten path experience in North Iceland: a 2h detour from Godafoss to alien-looking landscapes with strangely shaped basalt columns and a 20 m high waterfall with glacier waters.

 The interest of this waterfall, like Svartifoss in the Skaftafell park, is in the surrounding amphitheater of basalt columns.
 Although those columns are not as straight and defined as the ones of Svartifoss, I think Aldeyjarfoss is more fascinating with different shapes and layers in the rock walls.